ct-js/docs.ctjs.rocks/docs/movement.md

 this.move();
 ```

-### Example: Set speed and direction of a copy and move it.
+### Example: Set the speed and direction of a copy and move it.

 On Create code: